 Rainbow Shark Appearance

-These Red-Tail shark fishes can get quite large, its length is on average 15 cm, individual individuals can reach 20 cm.
+These Rainbow Shark can get quite large, its length is on average 15 cm and some individuals can reach 20 cm.
 These fishes live on average 5 years, although some aquarists report individuals who have lived 9-10 years.

 This combination, plus the great activity of the fish make it very noticeable even in large aquariums.